tlswg/tls13-spec/draft-ietf-tls-tls13.md

 1-RTT handshake.

 If the expected arrival time is in the window, then the server checks to see if it has recorded a matching ClientHello.
-It either aborts the handshake with an "illegal_parameter" alert or accepts the PSK but reject 0-RTT.
+If one is found, it either aborts the handshake with an "illegal_parameter" alert or accepts the PSK but reject 0-RTT.
 If no matching ClientHello is found, then it accepts 0-RTT and then stores the ClientHello for as long as the expected_arrival_time is inside the window.